  Control room operator

+Note: the list above shows the actors identified in clause 6.3.3, those that are relevant for the current use case are marked with the symbol X.

-Pre-conditions
+6.3.7.4 Pre-conditions

 Building managers (condominium administrators or real estate management companies) report property owners on the expenses incurred in general building management.
 In the specific case of the lift, a maintenance contract is stipulated with the company in charge that provides for a number of maintenance visits (defined according to the type of plant) to keep the plant in efficient service.
 Furthermore, periodically, a notified body must verify the lift safety devices.